pimcore/output-data-config-toolkit/README.md

 # OutputDataConfigToolkit

-This toolkit provides an user interface to create output formats for objects based on different output channels.
+This toolkit provides an user interface to create output formats for data objects based on different output channels.
-So it is possible to define, which attributes of an objects should be printed in a certain output channel.
+So it is possible to define, which attributes of a data objects should be printed in a certain output channel.
 An output data configuration consists of
-- values = object attributes
+- values = data object attributes
 - operators = can combine, modify, calculate, ... values

 ## Configuration